-A tsunami risk assessment includes the evaluation of the hazard, the level of vulnerability of coastal communities and capacities or resources available to cope with the risk.
-Hazard assessment encompasses the identification of the probability of occurrence of a tsunami. based on the identification of possible tsunami sources including the evaluation historical of data.
-Vulnerability assessment aims at identifying the preexisting physical, social and demographic factors (age, gender, differently-abled, cultural or language barriers), economic and environmental conditions that make a community more susceptible to suffering important losses and damages.
-Capacity, or the resources available to reduce risk conditions, should consider physical resources such as land, safe spaces, infrastructure available and humanitarian aid stores, intangible resources such as knowledge, community or local organizations, and protective plans and policies such as evacuation zone planning and public drills and exercises.
-This information is essential for establishing DRM strategies.
+A tsunami risk assessment includes6 the evaluation of the hazard, the level of vulnerability of coastal communities and capacities or resources available to cope with the risk.
+Hazard assessment encompasses the identification of the probability of occurrence of a tsunami, based on the identification of possible tsunami sources including the valuation historical Vulnerability data. assessment aims at identifying the preexisting physical, social demographic factors (age, gender, differently-abled, cultural or language barriers), economic and environmental conditions that make a community more susceptible to suffering important losses and damages.
+Capacity, or the resources available to reduce risk conditions, should consider physical resources such as land, safe